HardToFindAUniqueUserName/Web-App-DevOps-Project/README_SOLUTION.md

 A [Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/basic-concepts) (aks-rg-kv) was created to manage secrets (i.e., access credential).
 On creation a key vault is allocated a unique (to Azure) URI.
 Our URI is: https<span>://</span>aks-rg-kv.vault.azure.net/.
 The Key Vault URI is used to access and interact with the resources stored within the Azure Key Vault.

-[RBAC](https://learn.microsoft.com/en-us/azure/role-based-access-control/overview) is used to controle access to and management of the Key Vault.
+[RBAC](https://learn.microsoft.com/en-us/azure/role-based-access-control/overview) is used to control access to and management of the Key Vault.
 So, the Key Vault Administrator role was assigned to user: Paul Mayer.

 Four secrets were added to the key vault.
 These replacing the database access credential, previously hard-coded in the app.py file.
-When the app.py file is executed, the secret value is assigned to the appropriate variable
+When the app.py file is executed, the secret value is assigned to the appropriate variable.

 | Variable Name  | Secret Name |
 | ------------- | ------------- |